T

 Insider tips

-• Learn a few basic Finnish phrases, though English is widely spoken.
+• Learn a few basic Finnish phrases; it's always appreciated.

 Packing highlights